tiepdotme/samwize.com/_posts/2018-01-31-guide-to-creating-uiviewcontroller-without-storyboard.markdown

 }
 ```

-You may setup lightweight initialization in `init`, but you should never setup your views (see later where to do that).
+You may setup lightweight initialization in `init`, but you should never setup your views (read on where to do that later).

 ## No Need for `init(coder:)`